Founding Vocabularies Constrain Later Participants

 A documented case where a project's founding vocabulary remained genuinely revisable through the first several cohorts of participants -- where later participants successfully renamed founding terms, split conflated ones, or retired poorly-chosen ones, and the revised vocabulary displaced the original in use -- would revise the claim.
 The revision would be particularly strong if the case's founding conditions matched the reviewed cases (small initial group, conversation-driven vocabulary selection, no explicit unanimity process).

 A demonstrable mechanism for absorbing later-participant proposals at parity with architect-proposals -- for instance, a process where every candidate term is treated as proposal-not-adoption until explicitly agreed, which is what [[Terms Become Common Through Unanimity, Not Precedent]] attempts -- would also revise.
-The Wilderness's Affirm / No objection / Object process is a candidate mechanism; its effectiveness at mitigating this Observation is part of what the project's second cycle of contribution would test.
+A three-state Affirm / No objection / Object process is one candidate mechanism; its effectiveness at mitigating this Observation is part of what the project's second cycle of contribution would test.

 The Deep Context practice itself is a partial test.
 The project's founding vocabulary was chosen primarily by the author of the Founding Conversation; the question the project poses to itself is whether later participants can reshape that vocabulary without forking.
 If the vocabulary remains revisable through the first several contributor cohorts, the Observation's strength weakens.
 If it calcifies despite the conventions, the Observation's strength holds and the project's response mechanisms require strengthening.